Likelihood Scores for Sparse Signal and Change-Point Detection: Simulation studies

-We simulate the probabilities that $|\wht \tau_1-\tau_1| \leq k$ for $k=3$ and 10, and compare against the INSPECT algorithm and the scan algorithm of Enikeeva and Harchaoui (2019).
-These two algorithms have the best numerical performances in Wang and Samworth (2018).
-The comparisons in Table~1 show that sparsity likelihood performs well.
-The computation time of scan and sparsity likelihood increases roughly linearly with $N$ whereas for INSPECT the computation time increases at a faster than linear rate.
+We simulate the probabilities that $|\wht \tau_1-\tau_1| \leq k$ for $k=3$ and 10, and compare against the INSPECT algorithm and the scan algorithm of Enikeeva and Harchaoui \cite{EH19}.
+These two algorithms have the best numerical performances in Wang and Samworth \cite{WS18}.
+The comparisons in Table~I show that the sparse likelihood algorithm performs well.

 In the second study there are three change-points within $N=200$ sequences of length $T=2000$, at $\tau_1=500$, $\tau_2=1000$ and $\tau_3=1500$.
 At each change-point exactly $40$ sequences undergo mean changes.
 Six scenarios are considered, corresponding to